-U.S. authorities are continuing to investigate the attempted smuggling of $20 million of marijuana from Canada to the U.S. after prosecutors dropped the charges against the trucker hauling the load.
+U.S. authorities are continuing to investigate the attempted smuggling of a $20 million marijuana shipment from Canada to the U.S. after prosecutors dropped the charges against the trucker hauling the load.

 U.S. Attorney James P. Kennedy Jr. said in a statement that his office moved to have the criminal complaint dismissed to “allow the government additional time to conduct a full forensic examination of certain electronic evidence recovered during the seizure and to permit additional steps to be taken in this ongoing transnational investigation.”